 How to Identify Listening Challenges in a Child

-Many parents will easily know if their child has trouble hearing, while most will not know when a child is facing challenges when it comes to listening.
-This is because a child who doesn’t listen is assumed to be inattentive or stubborn.
-Parents need to look at the signs, not as a character flaw, but as an underlying problem.
-Some of the visible symptoms in a child with listening deficiencies include:
+Parents may easily notice if their child has difficulty hearing, but they may not be aware when their child faces challenges with listening.
+This is because a child who doesn’t listen is often perceived as inattentive or stubborn.
+It is important for parents to recognise the signs as potential indicators of an underlying problem.
+Some visible symptoms of listening deficiencies in a child may include:

-The Tomatis® Method has been validated by more than 80 research papers, as well as by clinical and scientific studies.
+We use Singapore Brain Development Centre (SBDC) is proud to be a licensed provider of The Tomatis® Method – the gold medal award winner for scientific research in Europe, as a natural approach to auditory stimulation.
+It targets the auditory system to stimulate the brain and energises the body – improving your child’s fundamental ability to process information and learn.
+It has been validated by more than 80 research papers, as well as by clinical and scientific studies.
 It is a versatile method that has seen many areas of applications.
 Integrating the Tomatis® Method in our listening therapy has helped with:

 Autism Spectrum Disorder